gargumang411/stock-assistant/readme.md

 - **LangSmith Tracing**: Logs all pipeline steps (e.g., query rewriting, document summaries) for transparency and debugging.
 - **Structured Answers**: Delivers detailed responses with news, financial metrics (e.g., P/E, EPS), and market sentiment, citing sources.

-This project was developed as an showcase of RAG systems, emphasizing modularity, robustness, and real-time financial insights.
+This project was developed as a showcase of RAG systems, emphasizing modularity, robustness, and real-time financial insights.

 ## Academic Value
 stock-assistant serves as a practical demonstration of advanced RAG techniques for financial analysis, suitable for projects in AI, NLP, or finance.
 It highlights: